indranet256/go-rdx/README.md

 heap merge, mainly thanks to the new [DISCONT][d] linear collection CRDT.

+The `repl/` directory contains a small RDX-based LISP named `yell` and its REPL.
+See the `test/` dir for examples of `yell` scripts.

 ##  Changelog

+  - 14 Aug 2025: implemented the basic branching machinery:
+    fork, save/stash/seal, join, merge, etc.
+  - 31 Jul 2025: added `yell` REPL
+  - 19 Jul 2025: added an RDX diff implementation, based on recursive Dijkstra.
+Can make RDX patches now!
   - 4 Jul 2025: added a small LISP for scripting and testing (many thanks to I.Ramadhan)
   - 29 Jun 2025: implemented the basics of the Merklefied LSM